Elderry/stalas/README.md

-# Configuration Manager
+# Stalas
-This project is maintained to keep configurations easily being tracked across Windows and macOS.
+Stalas is maintained to keep configurations easily being tracked across Windows and macOS.
 Including PowerShell, Hyper and Visual Studio Code etc. All scripts are tested on Windows 10 and macOS High Sierra.
 ## Prerequisites
 This project requires PowerShell Core installed.
 ## Use